rackspace/php-opencloud/docs/userguide/ObjectStore/USERGUIDE.md

 ## CDN Containers

-*Note: The functionality described in this section is  available **only on the Rackspace cloud**.
-It will not work as described when working with a vanilla OpenStack cloud.*
+<strong><em>Note: The functionality described in this section is available only on the Rackspace cloud.
+It will not work as described when working with a vanilla OpenStack cloud.</em></strong>

 Any container can be converted to a CDN-enabled container.
 When this is done, the objects within the container can be accessed from anywhere on the Internet via a URL.